Syracuse vs. Houston odds, picks, predictions for March Madness Sweet 16 game - Up News Info

 The Orange (18-9) are back in a regional semifinal as a double-digit seed for the third time in six seasons.
 Jim Boeheim, 76, will try to guide Syracuse to its sixth Final Four appearance during his tenure.

 It’s a tough test against Houston (26-3), which is trying to reach the Elite Eight for the first time since the Phi Slama Jama heyday from 1982-84.
-Kelvin Sampson is back in the Sweet 16 for the first time since 2003.
+Kelvin Sampson has Houston back in the Sweet 16 for the second time in three years.

 The Cougars beat the Orange 92-87 in that matchup on Dec.
 11, 1982.
 It’s taken a long time for Boeheim to get that rematch.
 With that in mind, here is a closer look at the matchup between the Orange and Cougars: